Arelle/Arelle/tests/integration_tests/scripts/README.md

   -h, --help            show this help message and exit --all                 Select all configured integration tests.
+  --all-frozen-builds   Select all configured integration tests that should run
+                        against frozen builds.
   --arelle ARELLE       CLI command to run Arelle --download-cache      Whether or not to download and apply cache.
   --list                List names of all integration tests.